Managing your data

 Your right to object

-You have a right to object to the use of your information for any purpose other than your own direct care.
+You have a right to object to the use of your information for any secondary purposes including sharing data to other organisations other than your own direct care.

-Please note, we are not able to apply your national data opt-out to information that we hold locally.
+Please note, we are not able to apply your national data opt-out to information that we hold and process locally for general activity.
 For this, you should follow our objection process.

 Telling us about your objection